List of The Hunger Games characters: Madge Undersee

 Madge Undersee is the mayor's daughter and Katniss's friend.
 She is not included in the film adaptations.
 She is described as having blonde hair and blue eyes, similar to the other merchant kids such as Peeta and Delly Cartwright.
 She and Katniss were always thrown together at school in the books, as both were solitary in nature.
 Madge gives Katniss her mockingjay pin, which becomes a symbol of rebellion.
+After Katniss volunteers in place of her sister, Madge visits Katniss in the Hall of Justice and insists that she wears the pin for the games.
 In the film, Katniss obtains the pin at the market from Greasy Sae, who lets her take it free of charge.
-Katniss later learns the pin belonged to Madge's aunt, Maysilee Donner, a tribute in the 50th Hunger Games, and Madge's aunt, who was also friends with Katniss's mother, who became Haymitch's ally and was killed by candy-pink birds with spear beaks.
+Katniss later learns the pin belonged to Maysilee Donner, a tribute in the 50th Hunger Games, and Madge's aunt, who was also friends with Katniss's mother, who became Haymitch's ally and was killed by candy-pink birds with spear beaks.
 Katniss and Madge spend more time together during the months after the Games.
-Katniss finds out that Madge doesn't see her parents often; her father has to run District 12 and her mother suffers from severe headaches that cause her to stay in bed.
+Katniss finds out that Madge does not see her parents often; her father has to run District 12 and her mother suffers from severe headaches that cause her to stay in bed.
 Katniss and Madge frequently went over to each other's houses, particularly during Catching Fire.
 Madge tried to teach Katniss to play the piano, but Katniss preferred to listen to her play.
 Madge wanted to go out into the woods to hunt, so Katniss took her and showed her how to shoot.
 Katniss is at Madge's house when she first hears of the uprisings in District 8 on the mayor's television in his room.
 Madge and her family perish in the District 12 bombings, and Katniss is very sorrowful at Madge's death and recalls how brave and kind she was.

 Delly Cartwright

 Delly Cartwright is a girl from District 12 whom Katniss describes as being "the friendliest person on the planet".
 Delly is Peeta's friend and became one of the refugees in District 13, after escaping the District 12 fire bombing with her younger brother.
 Her parents, who hid in the shoe shop during the bombing, were not so lucky, as Katniss describes.
-Delly is first mentioned in The Hunger Games, when Peeta, trying to explain Katniss's reaction upon recognizing an Avox as someone she met on a hunting trip, fibs that the Avox is a "dead ringer for Delly".
+Delly is first mentioned in The Hunger Games, when Peeta, trying to explain Katniss's reaction upon recognizing an Avox as someone she met on a hunting trip, lies and says that the Avox is a "dead ringer for Delly".
 In Mockingjay, after Peeta is rescued from the Capitol, Delly is used as a psychological "balm" to stir his childhood memories and help begin his recovery from the mind-control tortures the Capitol inflicted upon him.
 In the same book, it was revealed that Delly and Peeta used to create chalk drawings on paving stones, and Peeta's father used to let them make dough people.
 Delly does not appear in the film series, her role instead being taken by Prim.